-Note 3.- Appropriate spot elevations are those provided by the procedures specialist.
+Note 3. - Appropriate spot elevations are those provided by the procedures specialist.

-11.7.3 It is recommended that in areas where relief is lower than specified in 11.7.2, all relief exceeding 150 m (500 ft) above the aerodrome elevation should be shown by smoothed contour lines, contour values and layer tints printed in brown.
+11.7.3 In areas where relief is lower than specified in 11.7.2, all relief exceeding 150 m (500 ft) above the aerodrome elevation should be shown by smoothed contour lines, contour values and layer tints printed in brown.
 Appropriate spot elevations, including the highest elevation within each top contour line, should also be shown printed in black.